• Skip to primary navigation

 Recipe Notes & Tips

 • Original Mississippi Pot Roast.
 The original recipe calls for beef, butter, au jus gravy mix and a package of Hidden Valley Ranch seasoning mix (dry ranch dressing mix and au jus), along with pepperoncini peppers.
-I like to stay away from the dry packet stuff, so am sharing a slightly altered version that is just as tasty.
+I'm sharing a slightly altered version that I like even better.

 • Oven Cooking.
-You can also make this in a Dutch oven or large pot.
-Simply brown the meat and make the ranch dressing per the recipe, add everything to a Dutch oven or oven safe pot, then cook in the oven at 250 degrees F for 5-6 hours, or until the meat is fork tender.
-I should do a pressure cooker version.
-Cook it up quick!
+To make this in a Dutch oven or large pot, brown the meat and make the ranch dressing per the recipe, add everything to a Dutch oven or oven safe pot, then cook in the oven at 250 degrees F for 5-6 hours, or until the meat is fork tender.

 Storage & Leftovers